OpenDebates/Erin/docs/manual/usage.rst

     Make sure to copy this token down!

 For now we won't be delving in making our bot public and we'll stick to using our bot privately in a server of our choice.
-Save your changes and use this link replacing ``BOT_CLIENT_ID`` with your bot's client ID to invite Enigma to our server,
+Save your changes and use this link replacing ``BOT_CLIENT_ID`` with your bot's client ID to invite Erin to our server,

 Invite Link : ``https://discordapp.com/api/oauth2/authorize?client_id=BOT_CLIENT_ID&permissions=8&scope=bot``